Action Center

 Stay informed.
 Make a difference.
-Don’t miss our legislative updates January through March, or periodic alerts to take action on policy issues impacting the San Juans and Salish Sea!
+Don’t miss our periodic alerts on issues and actions impacting the San Juans and Salish Sea.
 Select Regional Action Alerts from the list of emails.

 All volunteers receive complimentary memberships for just four hours of their time.
 Browse a list of real-time volunteer needs, and sign up for upcoming volunteer events or specific interest lists.
 From photography to field work parties, community science, issue advocacy, and more …